maxim-tschumak/service-criticality-app/readme.md

 ## Components
 The application consists of 3 services based on Spring Boot.
 PostgreSQL RDBMS is used to persist the data.
-The front end application is build using React and D3.
+The front end application is built using React and D3.

 ### Architectures
 Architecture service is responsible for architecture management.